友诺士 | யூனுஸ்

-Eunos station connects to a bus interchange, several bus stops in the vicinity, as well as taxi stands and passenger pick-up points and a designated Park and Ride carpark.
+Eunos station connects to a bus interchange, several bus stops in the vicinity, as well as taxi stands and passenger pick-up points.

-There is a bus interchange and one official bus stops linked to Eunos station.
-Bus stops 2 to 4 are added to this list to better represent bus connections.
+There is a bus interchange and three official bus stops linked to Eunos station.
+Other bus stops are added here to better represent bus connections.